reik2k/kafka-definitive-guide/chapters/04-kafka-consumers.md

 *This is indeed an infinite loop.
 Consumers are usually long-running applications that continuously poll Kafka for more data.
 We will show later in the chapter how to cleanly exit the loop and close the consumer.*

 >2
 *This is the most important line in the chapter.
 The same way that sharks must keep moving or they die, consumers must keep polling Kafka or they will be considered dead and the partitions they are consuming will be handed to another consumer in the group to continue consuming.
-The parameter we pass to poll() is a timeout interval and controls how long poll() will block if data is not available in the consumer buffer.
-If this is set to 0 or if there are records available already, poll() will return immediately; otherwise, it will wait for the specified number of milliseconds.*
+The parameter we pass to ``poll()`` is a timeout interval and controls how long ``poll()`` will block if data is not available in the consumer buffer.
+If this is set to 0 or if there are records available already, ``poll()`` will return immediately; otherwise, it will wait for the specified number of milliseconds.*

 >3
-*poll() returns a list of records.
+*``poll()`` returns a list of records.
 Each record contains the topic and partition the record came from, the offset of the record within the partition, and, of course, the key and the value of the record.
 Typically, we want to iterate over the list and process the records individually.*

 >4
 *Processing usually ends in writing a result in a data store or updating a stored record.
 Here, the goal is to keep a running count of customers from each country, so we update a hash table and print the result as JSON.
 A more realistic example would store the updates result in a data store.*

 The poll loop does a lot more than just get data.
 The first time you call ``poll()`` with a new consumer, it is responsible for finding the GroupCoordinator, joining the consumer group, and receiving a partition assignment.
 If a rebalance is triggered, it will be handled inside the poll loop as well, including related callbacks.
 This means that almost everything that can go wrong with a consumer or in the callbacks used in its listeners is likely to show up as an exception thrown by ``poll()``.

-Keep in mind that if poll() is not invoked for longer than max.poll.interval.ms, the consumer will be considered dead and evicted from the consumer group, so avoid doing anything that can block for unpredictable intervals inside the poll loop.
+Keep in mind that if ``poll()`` is not invoked for longer than max.poll.interval.ms, the consumer will be considered dead and evicted from the consumer group, so avoid doing anything that can block for unpredictable intervals inside the poll loop.

 ### Thread Safety
 You can’t have multiple consumers that belong to the same group in one thread, and you can’t have multiple threads safely use the same consumer.
 One consumer per thread is the rule.
 To run multiple consumers in the same group in one application, you will need to run each in its own thread.
 It is useful to wrap the consumer logic in its own object and then use Java’s ExecutorService to start multiple threads, each with its own consumer.
 The Confluent blog has a tutorial that shows how to do just that.

->Warning
+>⚠️ Warning
 >
 >*In older versions of Kafka, the full method signature was poll(long); this signature is now deprecated and the new API is poll(Duration).
 In addition to the change of argument type, the semantics of how the method blocks subtly changed.
 The original method, poll(long), will block as long as it takes to get the needed metadata from Kafka, even if this is longer than the timeout duration.
 The new method, poll(Duration), will adhere to the timeout restrictions and not wait for metadata.
 If you have existing consumer code that uses poll(0) as a method to force Kafka to get the metadata without consuming any records (a rather common hack), you can’t just change it to poll(Duration.ofMillis(0)) and expect the same behavior.
 You’ll need to figure out a new way to achieve your goals.
 Often the solution is placing the logic in the rebalanceListener.onPartitionAssignment() method, which is guaranteed to get called after you have metadata for the assigned partitions but before records start arriving.
 Another solution was documented by Jesse Anderson in his blog post “Kafka’s Got a Brand-New Poll”.*